einbahnstrasse/Goldford-MTEC1003/labs/14/lab-14-part2-web-design.md

 <a id="heroimg"></a>
 ## 3. Adding + Styling a Hero Image

 First, let's define some universal properties in our CSS style sheet.
-On line copy the following the code into your **style.css** file:
+On line copy the following into your **style.css** file:

 {% highlight css %}
 /* universal properties */